MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clean-up.md

 ms.date: 5/23/2023
 ---

-# Tutorial: Clean up resources
+# Tutorial: Clean up tutorial resources

 **Applies to:** [!INCLUDE[fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

 You can delete individual reports, pipelines, warehouses, and other items or remove the entire workspace.
+In this tutorial, you will clean up the workspace, individual reports, pipelines, warehouses, and other items you created as part of the tutorial.

 [!INCLUDE [preview-note](../includes/preview-note.md)]